 Most nutritionists say that you shouldn’t eat bacon all the time.
 Of course, it’s up to you to decide what you want to eat.

-If you want to keep things safe, then you could enjoy bacon every few weeks.
-Eating bacon for breakfast every single day might be a bit too much.
+If you want to keep things safe, you could enjoy it every few weeks.
+Eating it for breakfast every single day might be a bit too much.

 Of course, many people love bacon so much that they wouldn’t want to start the day without it.
 So long as you understand that it isn’t the healthiest food, you’ll be able to make your own choices.

-It’s said that eating bacon every single day can raise your risk for certain types of cancer, though.
-Since there are consequences for eating bacon too often, it might be best to err on the side of caution when it comes to bacon consumption.
+It’s said that eating it every single day can raise your risk for certain types of cancer, though.
+Since there are consequences for eating it too often, it might be best to err on the side of caution when it comes to bacon consumption.

 Bacon is something that some people like so much that they have started to eat it along with desserts.
-To some, the idea of pairing bacon with sweets will seem absurd.
+To some, the idea of pairing it with sweets will seem absurd.